Workflows & Steps

 Configure the maximum number of times execution of a workflow may be attempted.

-If a workflow exceeds this limit, its status is set to MAX_RECOVERY_ATTEMPTS_EXCEEDED and it may no longer be executed.
+If this limit is exceeded, its status is set to MAX_RECOVERY_ATTEMPTS_EXCEEDED and it will no longer be recovered automatically.

 WithWorkflowName